kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 ### Progress Deadline Seconds

-`.spec.progressDeadlineSeconds` is an optional field that specifies the number of seconds you want to wait for your Deployment to progress before the system reports back that the Deployment has [failed progressing](#failed-deployment) - surfaced as a condition with `Type=Progressing`, `Status=False`. and `Reason=ProgressDeadlineExceeded` in the status of the resource.
+`.spec.progressDeadlineSeconds` is an optional field (with default value of 600s) that specifies the number of seconds you want to wait for your Deployment to progress before the system reports back that the Deployment has [failed progressing](#failed-deployment) - surfaced as a condition with `Type=Progressing`, `Status=False`. and `Reason=ProgressDeadlineExceeded` in the status of the resource.
 The deployment controller will keep